Bowls

 The low, shallow bowl didn’t pair well with her eating style.
 I was surprised at just how much of a mess was actually made!

-As if the name wasn’t a clue, flat-faced dog bowls should be used with flat faces only.
+As if the name wasn’t a clue, flat-faced dog bowls should be used with flat-faced dogs only.
 If you have a couple of dogs, and not all are flat-faced, buy each their own bowl.

 Wet food transformed our pups from Bulldogs into bulldozers.
 They smooshed their faces against the bowl and pushed it all around the room.
 Placing the bowl against a wall cut down on the movement but not the mess.

-Bowls with this design only work if your dog approaches it from the front.
+Bowls with a slanted design only work if your dog approaches them from the front.
 Most dogs do this instinctively.
 After all, eating from the back of the bowl isn’t comfortable because the edge of the bowl digs into the pup’s neck.
 When this happened, our dogs figured out something was wrong and repositioned themselves to the front of the bowl.

+All except one.
 Whatever direction our Pug started eating from, she remained there until she finished her meal.
-When she ate from the back, she huffed and wheezed the entire way through her meal.
+When she ate from the back side of the bowl, she huffed and wheezed the entire way through her meal.
 Even worse, kibble flew all over the place as she pushed it over the low front lip of the bowl.

 If your pup is more excited about eating than comfort, then I have a solution for you.
 Press the back of the bowl hard against the wall.
 This way, our Pug could only approach from the front.
 Problem solved!